rust-lang/rfcs/text/0000-inline-asm.md

 The inline assembler syntax currently available in nightly Rust is very ad-hoc.
 It provides a thin wrapper over the inline assembly syntax available in LLVM IR.
 For stabilization a more user-friendly syntax that lends itself to implementation across various backends is preferable.

-A collection of use cases for inline asm can be found in [this repository][catalogue].
+Inline assembly is widely used in the Rust community and is one of the top reasons keeping people on the nightly toolchain.
+Examples of crates using inline assembly include `cortex-m`, `x86`, `riscv`, `parking_lot`, `libprobe`, `msp430`, etc. A collection of use cases for inline asm can also be found in [this repository][catalogue].

 [catalogue]: https://github.com/bjorn3/inline_asm_catalogue/